 Approximately 90% of monarchs belong to the eastern population, which has been declining for decades.
 The area inhabited by monarchs in their Mexican wintering grounds is used as a proxy for estimating the population size.
 Based on these area estimates, eastern monarchs numbered around 384 million in 1996 and fell to about 60 million in 2019.

-The western monarch populations, which winter in California, have seen a more dramatic population decline, falling from about 1.2 million butterflies in 1997 to fewer than 30,000 in 2019.
+Western monarch populations have seen a more dramatic decline, falling from about 1.2 million butterflies in 1997 to fewer than 30,000 in 2019.
 The Xerces Society, the group behind the annual count, says this number may be a tipping point for the species, below which the population may not recover.

 This year’s Western Monarch Thanksgiving Count was “alarming,” according to the Xerces Society, with fewer than 2,000 individuals reported as of late November.
 The final count is expected to be less than 10,000, “the smallest overwintering population on record.”

 “The U.S. Fish and Wildlife Service agrees that monarchs are threatened with extinction” Sarina Jepsen, director of endangered species at the Xerces Society, said in a statement.
 “However, this decision does not yet provide the protection that monarchs, and especially the western population, so desperately need to recover.”

 The state of California recently determined it does not have the legal authority to protect insects under the California Endangered Species Act.
 The Federal Endangered Species Act can only include listings for species, subspecies or distinct population segments of vertebrates.
 Because monarchs are invertebrates, the western populations cannot be listed on their own at a federal level, leaving the western monarchs with limited avenues for protection.